-Corinna Edwards-Colledge is a Brighton based freelance journalist and author of stories & novels for lovers of compelling psychological & mystery thrillers.
+Corinna Edwards-Colledge is a Brighton based writer, author and freelance journalist.
+She writes novels for lovers of psychological & mystery thrillers, award winning poetry and compelling short stories .

 PRINT & KINDLE BOOKS